Wonder (film): Plot

 August "Auggie" Pullman is a 10-year-old boy living in Brooklyn with his parents, Isabel and Nate, older sister Olivia "Via", and their dog, Daisy.
 Auggie was born with a rare medical facial deformity, mandibulofacial dysostosis.
-He has undergone 27 surgeries to help him function, and wears an astronaut helmet when out in public.
-Auggie has been homeschooled by Isabel, but as he approaches the fifth grade, his parents decide to enroll him at Beecher Prep, a private middle school.
-When the school year begins, Auggie is ostracized and is constantly bullied by Julian Albans, the class bully, and Julian's friends Amos Conti, Miles Noury, and Henry Joplin, but he soon forms a close friendship with his classmate, Jack Will, whom he met during a tour of the school.
+He has undergone 27 surgeries to help him function and wears an astronaut helmet when out in public.
+Auggie has been homeschooled by Isabel, but as he approaches the fifth grade, Isabel and Nate decide to enroll Auggie at Beecher Prep, a private middle school.
+When the school year begins, he is ostracized and is constantly bullied by Julian Albans, the class bully, and his friends, Amos Conti, Miles Noury, and Henry Joplin, but Auggie soon forms a close friendship with his classmate Jack Will, whom he met during a tour of the school.

-For Halloween, Auggie dresses as Ghostface from the previous year when Daisy ruins his planned Boba Fett costume.
-While entering his homeroom, Auggie overhears Jack, who does not recognize him, joining Julian and his friends in teasing Auggie, behind his back.
-Auggie also overhears Jack saying that he was forced to be friends with Auggie and would kill himself if he looked the same, which hurts him a lot.
-An upset Auggie feigns illness, forcing his mother to abandon her mother-daughter day with Via to pick him up.
+For Halloween, Auggie dresses as Ghostface from the previous year after Daisy ruins his planned Boba Fett costume.
+While entering his homeroom, Auggie overhears Jack, who does not recognize him (expecting him to be dressed as Boba Fett), joining Julian and his friends in making fun of him behind his back.
+Auggie also overhears Jack saying that he was forced to be friends with Auggie and would "kill himself" if he looked like Auggie.
+An upset Auggie becomes sick forcing Isabel to abandon her mother-daughter day with Via to pick him up.
 Though she is hurt, Via convinces Auggie to go trick-or-treating with her, as she has been rejected by her own best friend, Miranda Navas.

 Auggie begins avoiding Jack and forms a new friendship with another classmate, Summer Dawson, confiding in her about his split with Jack.
 When Jack eventually asks Summer why Auggie is avoiding him, she says "Ghostface".
-Jack realises his mistake and resolves to make it up to Auggie by being his partner for the science fair instead of partnering with Julian and Amos.
+This gets Jack to realize his mistake.
+As an apology, he decides to partner with Auggie instead of Julian and Amos for the science fair project, angering Julian.
 When Julian confronts Jack about it and calls Auggie a freak, they get into a fight.
 Outraged, Julian ends his friendship with Jack.
 Jack is suspended for two days, and the principal, Mr. Lawrence Tushman, reads Jack's letter about defending Auggie.
+Later, Daisy is rushed to the vet after falling ill and dies shortly after, leaving the family sad.
 Jack then apologizes to Auggie via Minecraft, and they reconcile.